awsdocs/aws-doc-sdk-examples/resources/clients/react/sqs-chat/README.md

 ## Sample REST applications

 The web client is designed to send requests to one of the following sample applications.
-Each sample application shows you how to use an AWS SDK to manage Amazon SQS queues:
+Each sample application shows you how to use an AWS SDK to manage SQS queues:

 - Create a React and Spring REST application that handles Amazon SQS messages

-## Running the client
+## Run the client

 ### Prerequisites

-To build and run the web client, you must have [Node.js](https://nodejs.org) installed on your computer.
+To build and run the web client, you must install [Node.js](https://nodejs.org) on your computer.
 The web client was built and tested by using Node.js 18.7.0.

 Install all of the packages needed to run the web client by running the following at the root of this project: